 Improving college affordability in New Mexico: Even though New Mexico has one of the highest poverty rates in the nation, we target very little of our state financial aid to those who could not afford to attend college without financial assistance.
 This is no way to educate our future workforce, attract good jobs, and solve poverty.
 Link to our 2019 fact sheet here.

-Expanding early childhood care and education services, fully funding the ECECD: While the state has made great strides in expanding access to programs that are proven to improve child outcomes – such as home visiting, high-quality child care, and pre-kindergarten – we are still nowhere near having universal access to these programs.
-The state made a good start by creating the Early Childhood Education and Care Department (ECECD) last year, but it needs a substantial investment in funds from all sources including the Land Grant Permanent Fund, a new Early Childhood Stabilization Fund, and the General Fund in order to offer world-class services.
+Expanding early childhood care and education services and fully funding the ECECD: While the state has made great strides in expanding access to programs that are proven to improve child outcomes – such as home visiting, high-quality child care, and pre-kindergarten – we are still nowhere near having universal access to these programs.
+The state made a good start by creating the Early Childhood Education and Care Department (ECECD) last year.
+This year it created a small permanent fund for early childhood services, but we will still need substantial investments from other sources including the Land Grant Permanent Fund and the General Fund in order to offer world-class services.
 Link to our fact sheet on ECCE here.
 Link to our policy brief on the ECECD here.

 Fully funding Medicaid: As the single largest health insurance provider for children in New Mexico, Medicaid is an invaluable part of our health care landscape.
 It also helps keep a huge share of our child population healthy, which helps them grow and learn.
 And, because it brings hundreds of millions of federal dollars into the state, it’s an invaluable part of our state’s economy.
 The federal government gives New Mexico $4 for every $1 we put into Medicaid, we would be foolish not to fully fund the program.